The Hidden Power of Everyday Tasks

 The superpower of housework

-A 2022 study from La Trobe University in Melbourne investigated that children participating in household chores from a young age develop better working memory and inhibition skills.
-These skills are crucial for academic success, particularly in reading and mathematics, and contribute to overall academic achievement.
+A 2022 study from La Trobe University in Melbourne found that children who participate in household chores from an early age develop better working memory and inhibition skills.
+These skills are crucial for academic success, particularly in reading and math, and contribute to overall academic achievement.

-Already in 2002, Marty Rossmann, professor emeritus at the University of Minnesota, analyzed data over 25 years.
+As early as 2002, Marty Rossmann , professor emeritus at the University of Minnesota, analyzed 25 years of data.
 She assessed the impact of household chores on the success of children as adults.
-His study shows that children who participate in household chores from the age of 3 or 4 adapt better socially.
-They have better relationships with those close to them and are successful professionally.
+Her study showed that children who participate in household chores from the age of 3 or 4 adapt better socially.
+They maintain better relationships with their loved ones and achieve professional success.

-To arrive at this conclusion, measures of individual success such as school completion, early career, IQ, relationships with family and friends, and absence of drug use were used.
+To reach this conclusion, measures of individual success such as educational completion, career entry, IQ, relationships with family and friends, and absence of drug use were used.

 From Small Gestures to Big Successes

-But how can cutting carrots, setting the table or doing crafts promote academic, professional and personal success?
+But how can cutting carrots, setting the table or doing DIY promote academic, professional and personal success?

 These daily activities are the perfect training ground for developing essential skills: